Efficient Multi-Cycle Folded Integer Multipliers: Proposed Architectures

 \subsection{Feedback Architecture}

-This architecture is based on the Schoolbook approach and can be described by equations (\ref{eq:Schoolbook_2cycles}) and (\ref{eq:Schoolbook_3cycles}) for a CT of 2 and 3.
+The feedback (FB) architecture is based on the Schoolbook approach (distributive property) where one or both operands are divided to smaller parts.
 For CTs $\geq$ 4, it is possible to separate both multiplicands into smaller parts.
 However, separating only one variable maintains a lower critical path with no significant effect on the area complexity.
-In this architecture, all three multiplier stages are resource-shared, which are the PPM, the compressor, and the final adder.
-These stages are fully utilized under regular operation (when inputs arrive back to back).
-This is achieved by creating a feedback loop around the compressor and final adder, reducing the bit width of both.

-For an $M \times N$ multiplication, this architecture uses an $M\times (\lceil N/CT\rceil)$ PPM and an $M+\lceil N/CT\rceil$ final adder and 3:2 compressor.
-The PPM computes all the smaller multiplications.
-The compressor and final adder sum the results of the PPM and the shifted version of the previous result (which is 0 in the $1^{st}$ cycle).
-The $\lceil N/CT\rceil$ least significant bits of the final adder's result are stored in registers since they are part of the final result.
-In the last cycle, the final result is a concatenation of the output of the final adder and the values stored in the registers.
-This design is represented by Fig. \ref{fig:design_32}.
-Since the final adder is included in a feedback loop, only 1CA can be used.
-This approach uses the least amount of resources out of our designs.
-However, it can be outperformed by our other designs for strict timing targets, where the feedback loop can be a limiting factor.